What Is an Operational Definition? Definition and 4 Examples

 What is an operational definition?
 An operational definition puts communicable meaning into a concept.
 Adjectives like good, reliable, uniform, round, tired, safe, unsafe, unemployed have no communicable meaning until they are expressed in operational terms of sampling, test, and criterion.
 The concept of a definition is ineffable: It cannot be communicated to someone else.
 An operational definition is one that reasonable men can agree on.

-The Operational Definition Examples
+The Operational Definitions Examples

 Defining Behavior of the Paper Cleaning Child